Relintai/pandemonium_engine_docs/index.md

             the "latest" (development) branch, but should be suitable to learn how to use stable Godot releases nevertheless.

-Welcome to the official documentation of `Godot Engine <https://godotengine.org>`, the free and open source community-driven 2D and 3D game engine!
-If you are new to this documentation, we recommend that you read the `introduction page <doc_about_intro>` to get an overview of what this documentation has to offer.
+Welcome to the official documentation of `Godot Engine ( https://godotengine.org )`, the free and open source community-driven 2D and 3D game engine!
+If you are new to this documentation, we recommend that you read the `introduction page <doc_about_intro )` to get an overview of what this documentation has to offer.

 The table of contents below and in the sidebar should let you easily access the documentation for your topic of interest.
 You can also use the search function in the top left corner.

-You can also `download an HTML copy <https://nightly.link/godotengine/godot-docs/workflows/build_offline_docs/master/godot-docs-html-stable.zip>` for offline reading (updated every Monday).
+You can also `download an HTML copy ( https://nightly.link/godotengine/godot-docs/workflows/build_offline_docs/master/godot-docs-html-stable.zip )` for offline reading (updated every Monday).
 Extract the ZIP archive then open the top-level `index.html` in a web browser.